Vibrate yourself to fitness

 The execution of exercises while on the platform is virtually the same as it is when performing the conventional method, so the same rules apply.
-Because you work out large muscle groups, you can make a distinction between upper and lower body.
-Within these two groups there are plenty of variations regarding the types of exercises, the performance and the multiple parameters.
+Because you work out large muscle groups, you can make a distinction between the upper and lower body.
+Within these two groups, there are plenty of variations regarding the types of exercises, the performance and the multiple parameters.

 The following are the recommended setting guidelines for optimal utilization of the VibroGym:

 In principle, we can divide the participants into beginners, intermediate and advanced.
 At each stage, the duration, frequency and amplitude in the various exercises may be changed, or other exercises added.

 It has been well documented that athletes have much greater motor unit recruitment capabilities than non-athletes (or those less fit) and they will adapt to a vibration much faster than others.
 However, because most people (especially those who are elderly, rehabilitating or unconditioned) do not have well-trained motor unit synchronization, utilizing settings above 35Hz for these individuals (even after extended training time) would be too great of a demand for their neurological and muscular systems to handle.

 Because of the physiological characteristics of the fast-twitch muscle fibre, strength training at 50 Hz provides no muscular benefit due to the maximum rate of contraction is 42mm/s.
 It is for this reason 50 Hz is utilized primarily for massage and non-weight bearing movements.